How To Get A Mobility Scooter

 Can anyone drive a mobility scooter?

 You don’t need a license to drive a mobility scooter, but government guidelines state that you need to “have trouble walking because of an injury, physical disability or medical condition” to use an electric mobility scooter or powered wheelchair.
-Common sense also applies and you do need to meet certain requirements to be safe: you need to be in full control of your vehicle; know how to operate it; sober and able to see where you’re going.
+Common sense also applies and you do need to meet certain requirements to be safe: you need to be in full control of your vehicle; know how to operate it; sober and be able to see where you’re going.
 Mobility scooters that are used on roads can only be operated by people over the age of 14.
 You must follow the Highway Code if you drive on the road.

 Does the NHS provide mobility scooters?